-India's merger and acquisition (M&A) deal for the first half (H1) of 2016 stood at $23 billion of which nearly 70 percent that is $15.7 billion came from domestic and outbound transactions, said a report.
+Merger and acquisition (M&A) deals in India for the first half (H1) of 2016 stood at $23 billion, of which domestic and outbound transactions accounted for nearly 70 percent totalling $15.7 billion.

-Together the two transactions increased by 1.6 times from H1 of 2015, said the Dealtracker report by Grant Thornton, a tax and advisory firm.
+Together the two transactions -- domestic and outbound -- increased by 1.6 times from H1 of 2015, said the Dealtracker report by Grant Thornton, a tax and advisory firm.
 Prashant Mehra, a partner at the firm, said the M&A activity during the period was largely an outcome of domestic optimism.

 While energy and IT sector's M&A activity primarily targeted overseas companies or businesses, manufacturing deals were mostly confined to Indian borders.

-India's manufacturing space was driven by expensive consolidation seen within the cement industry where Ultratech Cement acquiring Jaypee's cement business for Rs.
-16,124 crore ($2.4 billion) and Birla Corp's deal with Reliance cement for Rs.
-4800 crore ($714 million).
+India's manufacturing space was driven by expensive consolidation seen within the cement industry with Ultratech Cement acquiring Jaypee's cement business for Rs.
+16,124 crore ($2.4 billion) and Birla Corp's deal with Reliance Cement for Rs.
+4,800 crore ($714 million).

-Indian Oil Corporation, Oil India, Bharat Petroleum acquired stake forking out $1.3 billion for Russia's Tass-Yuryakh oilfield.
+Indian Oil Corporation, Oil India and Bharat Petroleum Corporation Limited acquired a stake forking out $1.3 billion for Russia's Tass-Yuryakh oilfield.
 Similarly, IT services company Wipro invested $460 million in the U.S. based Healthplan Services.

-Bloomberg noted that $3.9 billion worth of deals were inbound, while $3.1 billion was outbound among the cross border investments witnessed in H1 2016.
-It added, however, the inbound transaction hit a 6-year low as implications from global polity and Brexit referendum loomed large.
+The Bloomberg report noted that $3.9 billion worth of deals were inbound, while $3.1 billion was outbound among the cross border investments witnessed in H1 2016.
+It added, however, the inbound transactions hit a 6-year low as implications from global polity and Brexit referendum loomed large.

-For the H2 of 2016, Mehra told CNBC TV18 that "With a few large transactions in the pipeline and macro-economic factors looking stable, transaction volumes are likely to grow" across all three transactions: domestic, outbound and inbound.
+For the H2 of 2016, Mehra told moneycontrol that "with a few large transactions in the pipeline and macro-economic factors looking stable, transaction volumes are likely to grow" across all three transactions: domestic, outbound and inbound.